 While saving money is important and although for a personal or info site, you can get away with a cheap hosting provider, choosing one of the best becomes more important when you are conducting online business.

-This list of website hosting companies for ecommerce has been updated in June 2017, and takes into account my experiences with providers over the last 2 years in particular.
-In my last review, I removed one host from the list following issues with their customer service, and am only including a provider if I have had positive experiences or heard good reviews about them from trusted sources.
+This list of website hosting companies for ecommerce has been updated in March 2018, and takes into account my experiences with providers over the last 2 years in particular.
+I have removed one host from the list following issues with their customer service, and am only including a provider if I have had positive experiences or heard good reviews about them from trusted sources.

 Update: Siteground now offer free SSL certificates via Let’s Encrypt

 One of the most popular web hosting providers in the world, Siteground e-commerce solutions range from low-cost, shared servers to powerful cloud or dedicated server packages.
 The company has data centres in the USA, Europe and Asia-Pacific regions and their website offers a great deal of advice about the various platforms you might want to use to set up an online shop.
-At the time of writing, there are 18 e-commerce apps available 1-click install in CPanel and Magento seems to be recommended by them as it is given particular prominence on the site.
+At the time of writing, there are 18 e-commerce apps available 1-click install in CPanel and WordPress and Magento are recommended by these web hosts, with both given particular prominence on their site.

 Siteground offers PCI Compliant hosting solutions, 24/7 support, and guarantees 99.9% uptime.